Suffering from a life issue? THERE'S A WAY OUT.

 "The truth will set you free."

-I'm a guy who has struggled with personal problems like addictions, emotional problems and codependency, and most of it has gone away.
+I'm a guy who has struggled with food addiction and it's gotten way better for me, and stayed better for years now.
+Part of my continued healing is that I share with others the solution.
+I'll go into a little more detail.
+I suffered from a little-known eating disorder called Binge Eating Disorder (or B.E.D.), and also I suffered from other personal problems like addictions, emotional problems and codependency, and a bunch of it has gone away.
 And I have hope for even more progress.

 The short version: